dmennell/quickAndDirtyDcosAwsDeployment/README.md

 -  However you authenticated with AWS before, your credentials may have expired

 ### Reset AWS Region
-execute one of the following commands to set the AWS region for deployment in case you set another one as default since deploying this cluster
+execute one of the following commands to set the AWS region for deployment in case you set another one as default since deploying this cluster.
-`export AWS_DEFAULT_REGION="<desired-aws-region>"'`
+- `export AWS_DEFAULT_REGION="<desired-aws-region>"`
     examples
     ```
     export AWS_DEFAULT_REGION="us-east-1"